About Sigil Trust

 Get Started

-sigil trust check mcp://github.com/user/repo
+sigil trust check https://github.com/user/repo

-sigil trust attest mcp://github.com/user/repo --outcome=success
+sigil trust attest https://github.com/user/repo --outcome=success

 Embed a Badge